Don't Panic! A Web-surfer's Guide to Online Security

 Some of the biggest and most highly publicized data breaches of the last few years were caused by people simply clicking on malicious links or attachments that showed up in their email inboxes.
-These types of “phishing” attacks were behind highly publicized incidents like the 2014 leak of celebrities’ personal photos stored in Apple’s iCloud and last year’s leak of personal emails belonging to Hillary Clinton campaign chair John Podesta.
+These types of “phishing” attacks were behind highly publicized incidents like the 2014 leak of celebrities’ personal photos stored in Apple’s iCloud and the 2016 leak of personal emails belonging to Hillary Clinton campaign chair John Podesta.

 But it’s not just the rich and famous who are at risk.
 Phishing attacks can allow attackers to gain access to the accounts of everyday users on sites like PayPal, Amazon, and Uber, where they can make fraudulent charges that might go unnoticed for days or weeks, especially if they also have access to the victim’s email account and can cover their tracks.
 Even when discovered, it’s usually impossible to catch the perpetrators.

 The easiest way to avoid a phishing attack is simply not to login into any websites from a link in an email, or click on unknown attachments, even if that email purports to be “from” someone you know.
 With the increasing sophistication of these attacks, however, being able to judge whether or not an email is legitimate or not is increasingly difficult, even for sophisticated users.

 That’s where two-factor authentication comes in.
 The idea is that there are multiple ways to authenticate yourself online: via something you know (a password), something you have (a phone, security key, or other device), or something you are (biometric data like a fingerprint or eye scan).
 Being able to authenticate someone against two or more of those factors is much more secure than using just a password.